red-gate/level-up-academy/web-training/HTML-CSS/Week 8 - Animation/Instructions.md

 * Use **`animation`** with **`@keyframes`** to implement the hover effects for the second set of images.

-## Ex3 - Animation (Marquee on steroids)
+## Ex3 - Animation
-- Tweak what we have to stop going off screen and then create starting point
+- Open ex3_target.html in a browser and observe how some of the words behave.
+- Look at the HTML in ex3_yours.html and recreate the target behaviour by editing the css in ex3_yours.css only

-## Ex4 - Edit the shop!
+## Ex4 - Edit the shop! - Optional stretch goal
-- Stretch goal -
+- If you get this far - well done!
+- Add tasteful animations or transitions to the shop in shop.html / shop.css

 # Resources
 * [CSS Transitions](https://www.w3schools.com/css/css3_transitions.asp)